africanproofs/apregister/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces — issues, merge requests, discussions, and any public communication referencing this project — and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces — issues, pull requests, discussions, and any public communication referencing this project — and also applies when an individual is officially representing the community in public spaces.

 ## Enforcement